-Our favourite getaway to take in the waters is the Grand Hotel Tremezzo.
-It’s an enchanting property, with an imposing lakeside location that instantly transported us to the bygone era of the Grand Tour.
-As we entered the imposing Art Nouveau reception, we instantly felt like royalty or a movie star from the silver screen.
-It’s hardly surprising, as the hotel has been the home-away-from-home playground of aristocrats, Maharajas, Hollywood icons, Tsars and other nobility for over a century, immortalised in the 1930s movie Grand Hotel where Greta Garbo refers to Tremezzo as, “that happy, sunny place.”
+The Grand Hotel Tremezzo is an enchanting property, with an imposing lakeside location that instantly transported us to the bygone era of the Grand Tour – arguably one of Italy‘s finest.
+As we entered the imposing Art Nouveau reception, we instantly felt like royalty or a movie star on the silver screen.
+It’s hardly surprising, as the hotel has been the home-away-from-home playground of aristocrats, Maharajas, Hollywood icons, Tsars and other nobility for over a century, immortalised in the 1930s film Grand Hotel, in which Greta Garbo refers to Tremezzo as, ‘that happy, sunny place’.

-Back at the hotel, we fancied a swim and were spoilt for choice of swimming pools.
+Back at the Grand Hotel Tremezzo itself, we fancied a swim and were spoilt for choice of swimming pools.
 The thermal waters of the property’s modernist spa are a great option for colder days, but for an iconic Tremezzo experience, we opted to try the hotel’s ‘private beach‘.
-Floating on a cleverly designed pontoon, a champagne bar comes complete with sandy beach, sun loungers and beach huts.
-However the show-stopper here is a pool that literally floats on the lake, something that needs to be seen to be believed.
+Floating on a cleverly designed pontoon, a champagne bar comes complete with a sandy beach, sun loungers, and beach huts.
+However, the show-stopper here is a pool that literally floats on the lake, something that needs to be seen to be believed.
 For a more romantic and secluded swim, the ornate Italian ‘garden’ (a twenty-acre park with wonderful flora, sculptures and fountains) at the back of the hotel is home to an inviting, jade-green pool.

 The Grand Hotel Tremezzo is simply magnificent and we don’t need a reason to return.
 But now with the Villa Sola Cabiati open for business, it has doubled, if not more, in charm.
 Perhaps a little bit of Greta Garbo has rubbed off on us, but we certainly know that this is going to forever be our happy, sunny place.